 “Clinical Validation of Copy Number Variant Detection by Next-Generation Sequencing (NGS)”

 Albert Ferran finished his MSc in Genetic Anthropology in 2011 and worked as a research scientist at The University of Barcelona and The Mar Institute of Medical Research (IMIM).
 Because of his work, he has authored different publications in genetics.
-During the last 4 years, Albert has worked as an Analyst and Bioinformatician at Reference Laboratory, a Spanish laboratory specialised in clinical analysis and genetics.
-He has analysed hundreds of clinical cases, through the study of NGS data, helping to diagnose most of the cases.
-He is specialised in analysis of CNVs.
+During the last 4 years, Albert has worked as an Analyst and Bioinformatician at Reference Laboratory, a Spanish laboratory specialized in clinical analysis and genetics.
+He has analyzed hundreds of clinical cases, through the study of NGS data, helping to diagnose most of the cases.
+He is specialized in the analysis of CNVs.
 Currently, he is finishing his MSc in Bioinformatics and Biostatistics at The Open University of Catalonia.

 Third Place: Bradley Heins, Ph.D. – University of Minnesota

 “GWAS to Identify Genetics that Influence Calf Health from Holstein and Crossbred Dairy Cows and Calves”

 Bradley Heins, Ph.D., is an Associate Professor of Dairy Management at the University of Minnesota’s West Central Research Center in Morris, Minnesota.
 Currently, Dr. Heins conducts his research at the University of Minnesota’s West Central Research and Outreach Center.
 The Center has a 130-head herd in a certified organic